skills/communicate-using-markdown/README.md

 - Files with the `.md` or `.markdown` extension
 - Sharing snippets of text in [Gists](https://help.github.com/en/articles/about-gists)

-### Nicely done friend!

-A header is a larger bit of text at the beginning of a section.
+**What is a _header_**: A header is a larger bit of text at the beginning of a section.
 There are six sizes.

 #### Example